erasmuswill/erasmuswill/README.md

 ### Hi there 👋, I'm Wilhelm

-#### Welcome to my profile!
+I a curious person who enjoys looking into the black box and thinking outside it.
+My career is engineering software with a focus on developer and user experience.
+I'm always ready for a challenge and I have a knack for accomplishing the seemingly impossible.

-Skills: VUE JS / REACT / JS / HTML / CSS / NODEJS / MYSQL / AWS / GCP
+Skills: REACT / JS / HTML / CSS / NODEJS / MYSQL / AWS / GCP

 - 🔭 I’m currently working on building [Develocks](https://develocks.dev/)
 - 📫 How to reach me: Check @erasmuswill on your favourite social platform